mnreyes1/poisson-equation/README.md

 The charge of electron is assumed as e = -1.
 The lenght of the box is 1.
 The boundary conditions are that the box has potential equal to zero.

-The program is efficient while n is less than 15.
+The program is efficient while n is less than 17.

+## Usage

+To execute all code, use command

+	make

+To only compile and execute fortran code use command

+	make compile

+To only see plots use

+	make plot

+To clean directory use

+	make clean

 ## Installing Lapack
 (Reference: https://coral.ise.lehigh.edu/jild13/2016/07/27/install-lapack-and-blas-on-linux-based-systems/)